deadlyvipers/dojo_rules/introduction.md

 hi
 How many characters is enough for you people?
-My favorite code school path is Git of course!
+My favorite code school path is Electives!